Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v2-4y3n9dBw.md

 ### Transcript

-> are they going to be hot foundations maybe maybe they might be in the future maybe they won't i actually don't know
+> are they going to be hot foundations maybe maybe they might be in the future maybe they won't I actually don't know